Mexico Government

 Local - Short México

-Etymology- history of name Named after the Mexica, the largest and most powerful branch of the Aztecs; the meaning of the name is uncertain
+Etymology- history of name named after the capital city, whose name stems from the Mexica, the largest and most powerful branch of the Aztecs; the meaning of the name is uncertain

 Capital Name Mexico City (Ciudad de Mexico)